Humanities Course: Course Introduction and Faculty Members

 Field Major research areas

-Human CulturePhilosophy/Ethics, Art History, Cognitive Psychology/Experimental Psychology, Sociology, Cultural Anthropology, Geography, Archaeology, Japanese History, Asian History, Western History
+Human CulturePhilosophy/Ethics, Art History, Cognitive Psychology/Experimental Psychology, Sociology, Geography, Archaeology, Japanese History, Asian History, Western History

 Language and Culture Linguistics, Japanese Linguistics, Japanese Literature, Korean Language and Culture, Chinese Literature and Thought, English Linguistics, English Communication, British and American Linguistic and Cultural Studies, American Literature, British Literature, German Linguistics, French Language and Culture